• Skip to primary navigation

 Can tick-borne disease be life-threatening?

-Some tick-borne conditions can be serious or life-threatening and may warrant immediate medical attention including Lyme carditis, Lyme meningitis, Powassan virus, Rocky Mountain spotted fever, Ehrlichiosis, and alpha-gal allergy.
+Some tick-borne conditions can be serious or life-threatening and may warrant immediate medical attention.
+If Lyme carditis, Lyme meningitis, Powassan virus, Rocky Mountain spotted fever, Ehrlichiosis, or alpha-gal allergy are suspected, please seek immediate medical attention.

 Receive the Latest News from the Johns Hopkins Lyme Disease Research Center